 Since relocating to Chicago in 2003, she has been a frequent contributor to contratiempo, a Spanish-language arts and culture magazine.
 Her articles on translation-related topics have been published in The ATA Chronicle and La linterna del traductor.

 Beyond the written word, Susana can be found in the dance studio exploring the virtues of movement.
 With enduring ties to Spain as well as Mexico, she makes time for extended visits to keep current on language and culture trends.

-I have experienced the magical properties of language since before I existed.
-After all, it was my dad’s desire to spruce up his conversational French skills that led him to meet my mom, a young mademoiselle visiting Spain for the holidays.
+I have experienced the magical properties of language since before I even existed.
+After all, it was my dad’s desire to spruce up his conversational French that led him to meet my mom, a young mademoiselle visiting Spain for the holidays.

-As a translator in training, I learned that all those factors had to be grappled with when conveying a message from one language to another.
+As a translator in training, I learned that all of those factors had to be grappled with when conveying a message from one language to another.

 At a total loss, I decide to place a call to my grandmother in Spain for an informal consult.
-Sure enough, my yaya has the right answer and gets me out of a bind from across an ocean.
+Sure enough, my yaya knows the right answer and gets me out of a bind from across an ocean.

 In today’s digital environment, a targeted web search would have likely done the trick.
 What has not changed is my readiness to tackle a linguistic challenge, no matter how intricate the task.